-- 1. Open the fire door and lower the primary air control on the right hand side fully. - 2.
-Open the secondary air inlet by lowering the control on the left hand side fully. - Cover the grate with crumpled pieces of paper and lay 10-12 pieces of kindling on top of the paper towards the back of the firebox. - 4.
+- NOTE: When operating the stove, it is recommended to use the Glove provided to open the fire door as the door handle will become hot. - 1.
+Open the fire door and open the primary air control by pulling it fully out. - 2.
+Open the secondary air inlet by pulling the control fully out. - 3.
+Cover the grate with crumpled pieces of paper and lay 10-12 pieces of kindling on top of the paper towards the back of the firebox. - 4.
 Ignite and close the fire door. - 5.
 When the kindling is well alight open the fire door and add more kindling of a larger size to sustain the fire.
 Close the fire door. - 6.
 When a hot fire bed is established add the normal fuel. - 7.
-When well lighted, adjust the air controls as required depending on the fuel type being used & the heat output required.
-Both controls should be adjusted in conjunction with each other to get the appropriate burn rate with exact settings on each control depend ing on the draught conditions of the chimney to which the unit is connected.
+When well lighted, adjust the air controls as required depending on the fuel type being used & the heat output required (see Table below).
+Both controls should be adjusted in conjunction with each other to get the appropriate burn rate with exact settings on each control depending on the draught conditions of the chimney to which the unit is connected.